 Sex and relationships education: what your child learns

-Sex education might be a difficult subject to handle, but it’s an essential area of learning for your child.
+Sex and relationships education (SRE) might be a difficult subject to handle, but it’s an essential area of learning for your child.

 Under the National Curriculum, the basics of sex education fall within the science curriculum.
 ‘The statutory content requires maintained schools to teach children about human development, including puberty, and reproduction,’ says Lucy.